What Is the Best Pet Microchip Registry in 2026?

-This guide compares the most widely used U.S. pet microchip registries in 2026: Pawbase, PetLink, 24PetWatch (by PetPlace), HomeAgain, and AKC Reunite.
+This guide compares the most widely used U.S. pet microchip registries in 2026: Pawbase, AKC Reunite, HomeAgain, 24PetWatch (by PetPlace), and PetLink.
 We'll break down what each one costs, what you actually get, and how they handle the moment that matters most: getting your pet back to you.

 A pet microchip is a tiny RFID chip implanted under your pet's skin.
 It contains a unique ID number, but it doesn't store your contact information or track your pet's location.
 The chip only works if that number is registered in a registry linked to your current contact details.
 Learn more about how pet microchips work.

 When a lost pet is found and scanned, the chip number is entered into the AAHA Universal Pet Microchip Lookup Tool, which identifies which registry holds the record and how the owner can be reached.
 All reputable registries participate in the AAHA system.
 If yours doesn't, it can delay or even prevent reunification.
-Learn more about what the AAHA Universal Pet Microchip Lookup Tool is and why it’s important.
+Learn more about the AAHA Universal Pet Microchip Lookup Tool and why it matters.

 Pawbase